reactjs/ko.react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 To illustrate this problem, this example includes a welcome message and two buttons.
 The first button toggles its presence using [conditional rendering](/learn/conditional-rendering) and [state](/learn/state-a-components-memory), as you would usually do in React.
 The second button uses the [`remove()` DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Element/remove) to forcefully remove it from the DOM outside of React's control.

 Try pressing "Toggle with setState" a few times.
 The message should disappear and appear again.
 Then press "Remove from the DOM".
 This will forcefully remove it.
-Finally, press "Toggle with setState":
+Finally, press "Toggle with setState"

 <Sandpack>